al5harma/terraform-goof/README.md

-# Snyk Infrastructure as Code Demo
+# Snyk Infrastructure as Code Demo - Forked for testing

 This repository contains a hello world example which demonstrates the Terraform features of Snyk Infrastructure as code.
 In particular: